ycswaves/etherpty/readme.md

 $ server [-p port]|[--port port]
 ```

-If the listening port is not provided, the etherpty server will listening on port 8080.
+If the listening port is not provided, the `etherpty` server will listening on port 8080.

 On the master side(whose terminal want to be shared):

 ```
 $ etherpty --share http://hostname:port
 ```
-Replace the hostname and port by your own ehterpty server.
+Replace the hostname and port by your own `etherpty` server.
 The server will return a unique sharing URL:

 ```
 $ etherpty --share http://localhost:8080